Study of the triangular-lattice Hubbard model with constrained-path quantum Monte Carlo: Results

 Table \ref{tab:doped} compares the ground state energies per site $\varepsilon$ obtained from CPMC and ED for the XC $4 \times 4$ lattice as an illustrative example; data for other lattices can be found in Table \ref{tab:more_data} in the appendix.
 We find that CPMC is highly accurate away from half-filling, achieving relative errors $<0.5\%$ from ED over a range of $U$.
 This is attained using relatively simple trial wave functions that preserve the symmetry of the ground state.

 In all cases considered here, the ground state is non-degenerate with spin $s = 0$ and momentum (0, 0).
 At fillings where the system is closed-shell ($\nu = 1/4, 1/2, 7/8$), the ground state generally transforms as the $A_1$ irrep of the lattice symmetry group $D_4$, hence c-FE trials were used since they reside in the same symmetry sector.
 For $U > 4$ at $\nu = 1/2$, however, the ground state symmetry transitions from $A_1$ to $B_1$, so the c-FE trial is no longer adequate since it has zero overlap with the ground state.
-We thus construct an appropriate symmetry-adapted trial by projecting a real GHF state onto the correct space-group (SG) and spin ($S^2$) symmetry sectors, denoted as (SG, $S^2$)-GHF.
-For doped systems, we find that symmetry projection without subsequent variational re-optimization yields sufficiently accurate trial states.
+We thus only report CPMC energies using symmetry-projected trials.
 The effects of symmetry projection and its necessity at half-filling are illustrated in further detail in Section \ref{half_filling}.

 At fillings where the system is open-shell ($\nu = 3/8, 3/4$), the ground state transforms as the $B_1$ irrep of $D_4$.
 We prepare the symmetry-adapted o-FE trial by first choosing a $D_2$-symmetry-adapted basis within the degenerate subspace, \textit{i.e.} forming linear combinations of the orbitals that transform as irreps of a $D_2 \subset D_4$ subgroup (see Fig.~\ref{fig:lattices}).
 We then define a complete active space (CAS) expansion in this subspace that gives a state with the target $D_4$ symmetry.
 To be explicit, the o-FE trial for $\nu = 3/8 \ (N_\uparrow = N_\downarrow = 3)$ is given by